 Jean-Michel Basquiat was an influential American artist who rose to fame in the 1980s as a part of the Neo-expressionist movement.
-Basquiat was born in Brooklyn, New York in 1960 and began his artistic career as a graffiti artist in the late 1970s.
-He quickly gained recognition for his unique style, which combined elements of street art, African art, and popular culture.
-Basquiat's work often featured bold, vibrant colors and striking imagery, such as skulls, crowns, and text.
-His paintings were known for their raw emotional power and political commentary, often addressing issues of race, class, and power.
-Basquiat used a variety of materials in his work, including spray paint, oil sticks, and found objects.
+Born in Brooklyn, New York in 1960, he began his artistic career as a graffiti artist in the late 1970s and quickly gained recognition for his unique style, which combined elements of street art, African art, and popular culture.

 Venus Made is one of the greatest paintings to be seen in New York's Metropolitan Gallery.
 Today's oil on canvas painting by Titian Vercelli (1488 - 1576) is thought to date from 1565-1570.
 There is an interesting story behind this artwork.
 The beautiful Roman goddess of love Venus creates this, which is similar to a portrait of Venus, the goddess of love, by the Venus player.